 Boston Magazine has included Barbara among “Boston’s Most Powerful Thought Leaders,” “The 100 People Who Run This Town,” and is listed among their “50 most powerful women” in Boston.
 Women’s eNews ranked her among the “21 Leaders for the 21st Century.”

-A strong believer in increasing women’s representation across fields, Barbara is also an advocate for women contemporary artists, both outside of and within her role on the Board of Trustees of the Institute of Contemporary Art in Boston.
+A strong believer in increasing women’s representation across fields, Barbara is also an advocate for women contemporary artists.

 Barbara earned a master’s degree from the Boston University School of Social Work and her bachelor’s degree from Simmons College.